 Get the most out of your summer with Asthma-Allergy Danmark's six facts about sunscreen.

-1. Use The Blue Label as you guidance
+1. Use The Blue Label and Asthma Allergy Nordic as you guidance

-If you use sunscreen with The Blue Label, you do not have to worry about what you put on your and your family’s skin.
+If you use sunscreen with The Blue Label and Asthma Allergy Nordic, you do not have to worry about what you put on your and your family’s skin.
 Instead, you can just relax and enjoy your vacation.

 You can find the entire range of sunscreens labelled with The Blue Label under the category “Solprodukter” in our Kemilex app.